shkdee/KeePassPHP/README.md

 Another security problem to be aware of is that when you access KeePassPHP on a device which is not yours (which is typically the kind of usage you may have of KeePassPHP), you never know how much you can trust this device.
 It can have a keylogger that could sniff your main password, it can register the passwords you will probably copy in the clipboard, etc. Never use KeePassPHP - or any other password manager for that matter - on a computer you cannot trust!

 Finally, the idea of kphpdb files that are faster to decrypt than the real kdbx files can actually destroy the protection against brute-force password guessing.
 Indeed, if the *same* password is used to encrypt a kdbx file and its corresponding kphpdb file, it will be as easy to brute-force-guess that password as it is for the kphpdb file, which is by design easier than for the kdbx file.
 If different passwords are used, there is no risk, but then the user has to remember another password and that's not the spirit of a password manager.
-With KeePassPHP, if you use kphpdb files, you can chose to either use a completely different password, or to use only half of the kdbx file password to encrypt the kphpdb file.
+With KeePassPHP, if you use kphpdb files, you can choose to either use a completely different password, or to use only half of the kdbx file password to encrypt the kphpdb file.
 In the latter case, the other half of the password would still be hard to brute-force-guess.

 Note that this last problem only regards main password guessing; an attacker can still try to decrypt the content of the kdbx file without guessing the text password, and the complexity of this task is unchanged by the kphpdb file.

 API
 ---------------------

-[to be documented]
+[to be documented; see examples]

 Requirements
 ---------------------